Problem to be addressed

 The Australian Government has committed to developing Western Sydney Airport through a Commonwealth company, Western Sydney Airport Company Limited.

 This Commonwealth company will build and operate Western Sydney Airport.
 The Australian Government will act as the airport regulator and ensure the project meets all necessary design and environmental requirements, such as flight-path design and biodiversity.
-The Australian Government and New South Wales Government are planning and delivering road and rail connections to the airport.
+The Australian Government and NSW Government are planning and delivering road and rail connections to the airport.

 Economic, social and environmental value